ruigomeseu/rescue-rover/README.md

 The State Pattern was used to commute between the Main Menu, the game itself and the various game outcomes (Game Won or Game Lost).

 ####Singleton Pattern
-All the implemented states are singletons, meaning that there won't be duplicate JPanels for the same state.
+All the implemented states are singletons, meaning that there won't be duplicated JPanels for the same state.

 ####Observer Pattern
 The usage of the Observer Pattern allowed for an easy switch between the different game states.
 When a state change is requested, the State Manager will be notified and it will correctly interchange the active state.